 We follow ASC 825-10, Recognition and Measurement of Financial Assets and Financial Liabilities ("ASC 825-10"), which provides companies the option to report selected financial assets and liabilities at fair value.
 ASC 825-10 also establishes presentation and disclosure requirements designed to facilitate comparisons between companies that choose different measurement attributes for similar types of assets and liabilities and to more easily understand the effect of the company's choice to use fair value on its earnings.
 ASC 825-10 also requires entities to display the fair value of the selected assets and liabilities on the face of the balance sheet.
 We have elected the ASC 825-10 option to report selected financial assets and liabilities at fair value.
 With the exception of the line items entitled "prepaid expenses and other assets," "loans receivable" and "interest reserve," which are reported at amortized cost, all assets and liabilities approximate fair value on the balance sheet.
-The carrying value of the lines titled "interest receivable," "accrued management fees," "accrued direct administrative expenses" and "accounts payable and other liabilities" approximate fair value due to their short maturity.
+The carrying value of the lines titled "interest receivable," "accrued management fees," "accrued direct administrative expenses" and "accounts payable and other liabilities" approximate fair value to their short maturity.

 We also follow ASC 820-10, Fair Value Measurements and Disclosures ("ASC 820-10"), which expands the application of fair value accounting.
 ASC 820-10 defines fair value, establishes a framework for measuring fair value in accordance with GAAP and expands disclosure of fair value measurements.
 ASC 820-10 determines fair value to be the price that would be received for an investment in a current sale, which assumes an orderly transaction between market participants on the measurement date.
 ASC 820-10 requires us to assume that the loan is sold in its principal market to market participants or, in the absence of a principal market, the most advantageous market, which may be a hypothetical market.
 Market participants are defined as buyers and sellers in the principal or most advantageous market that are independent, knowledgeable, and willing and able to transact.
 In accordance with ASC 820-10, we have considered its principal market as the market in which we exit our investments with the greatest volume and level of activity.
-ASC 820-10 specifies a hierarchy of valuation techniques based on whether the inputs to those valuation techniques are observable or unobservable.
-In accordance with ASC 820-10, these inputs are summarized in the three broad levels listed below:
+ASC 820-10 specifies a hierarchy of valuation techniques based on whether the inputs to those valuation techniques used as below: